brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 Great advice from Dr. Mercola:

-While colds and flus are caused by viral infections, compelling research suggests that your ability to "catch" these infections may actually be a symptom of an underlying [vitamin D deficiency](https://articles.mercola.com/sites/articles/archive/2011/11/13/could-a-cup-or-more-of-this-a-day-keep-the-flu-away.aspx).
-Vitamin D is a potent antimicrobial agent, producing 200 to 300 different antimicrobial peptides in your body that kill bacteria, viruses and fungi.
+While colds and flus are caused by viral infections, compelling research suggests that your ability to "catch" these infections may actually be a symptom of an underlying [vitamin D deficiency](https://articles.mercola.com/sites/articles/archive/2011/11/13/could-a-cup-or-more-of-this-a-day-keep-the-flu-away.aspx). <!--StartFragment-->**[Vitamin D](https://meehanmd.ehealthpro.com/products/vitamin-d-complex-60-capsules)**<!--EndFragment--> is a potent antimicrobial agent, producing 200 to 300 different antimicrobial peptides in your body that kill bacteria, viruses and fungi.
 Suboptimal vitamin D levels will significantly impair your immune response, thereby making you far more susceptible to contracting colds, influenza, and other respiratory infections.

 In the largest and most nationally representative [study](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/414815#qundefined) of its kind to date, involving about 19,000 Americans, people with the lowest vitamin D levels reported having significantly more recent colds or cases of the flu -- and the risk was even greater for those with chronic respiratory disorders like asthma.
 At least [five additional studies](https://articles.mercola.com/sites/articles/archive/2009/03/21/Can-Vitamin-D-Cure-the-Common-Cold.aspx) also show an inverse association between lower respiratory tract infections and vitamin D levels.

 The best source for vitamin D is direct sun exposure.
 While it may not be possible to get enough sun exposure during the winter, every effort should be made to attain vitamin D from UVB exposure as there are many additional benefits from this route other than vitamin D. The next best option to sunlight is the use of a [safe indoor tanning device](https://articles.mercola.com/sites/articles/archive/2014/05/28/vitamin-d-deficiency-signs-symptoms.aspx).
-As a last resort, if neither natural nor artificial sunlight is an option, you may take an oral vitamin D3 supplement.
+As a last resort, if neither natural nor artificial sunlight is an option, you may take an <!--StartFragment-->**[oral vitamin D3 supplement](https://meehanmd.ehealthpro.com/products/vitamin-d-complex-60-capsules)**<!--EndFragment-->.
 However, if you do, you need to be aware of the following:

 * Make sure you're taking the correct vitamin D supplement.
-You wan t[D3, not D2](https://articles.mercola.com/sites/articles/archive/2012/02/23/oral-vitamin-d-mistake.aspx), as the latter may end up doing more harm than good.
+You want [D3, not D2](https://articles.mercola.com/sites/articles/archive/2012/02/23/oral-vitamin-d-mistake.aspx), as the latter may end up doing more harm than good.
 * Based on the latest research from GrassrootsHealth, the average adult dose required to reach vitamin D levels of about 40 ng/ml is around 8,000 IU's of vitamin D3 per day.
 * For children, many experts agree they need about 35 IU's of vitamin D per pound of body weight.
 * Consider periodically checking your vitamin D serum level to make sure you're taking the appropriate dose and obtaining therapeutic vitamin D levels in the range of 50-80 ng/ml.

-### Vitamin D should Always be Paired with Vitamin K2
+### Vitamin D should Always be Paired with <!--StartFragment-->**[Vitamin K2](https://meehanmd.ehealthpro.com/products/tri-k-60-caps)**<!--EndFragment-->

 * If you're taking high dose vitamin D supplements you also need to take [vitamin K2](https://articles.mercola.com/sites/articles/archive/2012/12/16/vitamin-k2.aspx)—not K1 that is typically in vegetables as it will not work synergize with vitamin D.
-* Vitamin K2 deficiency is actually what produces the symptoms of vitamin D toxicity, which includes inappropriate calcification that can lead to hardening of your arteries.
+* <!--StartFragment-->[Vitamin K2](https://meehanmd.ehealthpro.com/products/tri-k-60-caps)<!--EndFragment--> deficiency is actually what produces the symptoms of vitamin D toxicity, which includes inappropriate calcification that can lead to hardening of your arteries.
 The reason for this is when you take vitamin D, your body creates more vitamin K2-dependent proteins that shuttle the calcium into the appropriate areas.
 Without vitamin K2, those proteins remain inactivated, so the benefits of those proteins remain unrealized.

 # Essential Nutrients for Immune System Support

-## Elderberry Syrup - 15 mL, four times a day for 5 days
+## <!--StartFragment-->**[Elderberry Syrup](https://meehanmd.ehealthpro.com/products/immunoberry-liquid)**<!--EndFragment--> - 15 mL, four times a day for 5 days

 * [Randomized study of the efficacy and safety of oral elderberry extract in the treatment of influenza A and B virus infections.](https://journals.sagepub.com/doi/abs/10.1177/147323000403200205)
 * In Norway, elderberry syrup was investigated in a double-blind, placebo-controlled study of elderberry syrup.
 Symptoms were relieved an average of FOUR DAYS EARLIER than placebo.
 Which is at least 3.5 days better than Tamiflu and without Tamiflu’s adverse events risk (nausea, vomiting, hallucinations, and suicidal behavior).
+* 1. <!--StartFragment-->

-* 1. Elderberry has been used in folk medicine for centuries to treat influenza, colds and sinusitis, and has been reported to have antiviral activity against influenza and herpes simplex.
+     [Elderberry Syrup](https://meehanmd.ehealthpro.com/products/immunoberry-liquid)<!--EndFragment-->has been used in folk medicine for centuries to treat influenza, colds and sinusitis, and has been reported to have antiviral activity against influenza and herpes simplex.
 We investigated the efficacy and safety of oral elderberry syrup for treating influenza A and B infections.
   2. Sixty patients (aged 18-54 years) suffering from influenza-like symptoms for 48 h or less were enrolled in this randomized, double-blind, placebo-controlled study during the influenza season of 1999-2000 in Norway.
   3. Patients received 15 ml of elderberry or placebo syrup four times a day for 5 days, and recorded their symptoms using a visual analogue scale.
   4. Symptoms were relieved on average 4 days earlier.